G0taCrush/G0taCrush/README.md

 __I don't have many friends on pony town or the internet.Most of them are friends in real life__

 - I also play Roblox and Deltarune( im new btw ) and GI,
-- I don't like my favorite characters being insulted :/ also my honor
+- I don't like my favorite characters being insulted :/ i like peanut and bif from Bse most so iwc when talking w/me about them
 # **My fandom!!**

 - $${\color{#FFD700}Bully game .
 CRK .
 Dandy World .
 UT .
 FNAF .
 FNF .
 SOUTH PARK}$$